-The Viking Trail in Newfoundland & Labrador is one of the most historically significant trails in Canada, home to two UNESCO World Heritage Sites and a thousand year old Viking settlement at L’Anse aux Meadows.
+The Viking Trail in Newfoundland & Labrador is one of the most historically significant trails in Canada, home to two UNESCO World Heritage Sites and a thousand-year-old Viking settlement at L’Anse aux Meadows.
 Spend anywhere between two and ten days driving through beautiful valleys and along windswept coasts, through the charming towns of Cormack, Wiltondale, Port Saunders and Hawke Bay.
 Visit Shallow Bay and roam the sandy beaches in search of long-lost treasure, and discover the oldest English settlement on the French shore at Anchor Point.
 As well as fantastic views along the eastern coast, there’s a wealth of culture and history to soak up on the Viking Trail.

-The Icefields Parkway, also known as Highway 93, traverses the rugged landscape of the Rockies, though Banff and Lake Louise National Parks.
+The Icefields Parkway, also known as Highway 93, traverses the rugged landscape of the Rockies, through Banff and Lake Louise National Parks.
 This is one of the most popular driving routes in Canada, with up to 100,000 vehicles exploring the route every month.
 Discover a vast wilderness of mountains, lakes, glaciers and valleys, where waterfalls cascade from rock spires, and emerald lakes glitter in the sunshine.
 This is often considered to be a trip of a lifetime, and it’s easy to see why – with so many breath-taking viewpoints and landscapes rich in history and natural beauty.

 In British Columbia the Sea to Sky Corridor, which extends from Vancouver to Whistler, is one of western Canada’s most beautiful driving routes.
-With scenic ocean vistas, soaring mountains and a plethora of outdoor activities, this stunning highway offers countless opportunities to stop and enjoy your surroundings.
+With scenic ocean vistas, soaring mountains and a plethora of outdoor activities, this stunning highway offer countless opportunities to stop and enjoy your surroundings.
 Winding through Horseshoe Bay on Vancouver’s north shore and past Shannon Falls and Stawamus Chief Provincial Park, we recommend stopping off at and Squamish, which is also known as the outdoor recreation capital of Canada.
-Here, ocean meets mountain and you can rock climb, hike and kite surf in spectacular surroundings, before ascending to Whistler Village.
+Here, the ocean meets mountain and you can rock climb, hike and kitesurf in spectacular surroundings, before ascending to Whistler Village.

-Our fly drive holidays can be adapted if you would like to add on or alter any parts to your own requirements.
+Our fly-drive holidays can be adapted if you would like to add on or alter any parts to your own requirements.
 At the start of your journey you’ll be equipped with a full roadmap and guidebook that sets out each day’s itinerary and the distance you need to cover.